 Experiences teach us things and help us make memories that last longer than the gift itself.
 These are unique ways to spend time with people, learn or try something new and give yourself stories to talk about later.

-There is plenty of data that suggests that spending money on experiences versus things brings us more happiness.
-While a lot of these suggestions require purchasing some item or another, it is for the purpose of the experience (versus a handbag that will sit in your closet and may or may not get used).
+Plenty of data suggests that spending money on experiences versus things brings us more happiness.
+While many of these suggestions require purchasing some item or another, it is for the purpose of the experience (versus a handbag that will sit in your closet and may or may not get used).

 Experience gifts also bring thoughtfulness to your present that otherwise may not come through.
 Thinking about someone and what they like to do or want to do and then gifting it can speak volumes.